The Lincoln Project

-The Lincoln Project is an American political action committee (PAC) founded in December 2019 by moderate conservatives and former Republican Party members who oppose U.S. President Donald Trump and Trumpism.
+The Lincoln Project is an American political action committee (PAC) founded in December 2019 by moderate conservatives and former Republican Party members who oppose U.S. president Donald Trump and Trumpism.
 During the 2020 presidential election, the organization sought to prevent Trump's re-election and to defeat Republican candidates who supported him.
 In April 2020, they endorsed Democratic nominee Joe Biden.
 From 2022 to 2024, their efforts shifted to thwarting Trump's re-election bid in the 2024 presidential election, endorsing Democratic nominee Kamala Harris.
 Following Trump's victory, the Lincoln Project has focused on criticizing the actions of Trump's second presidency.

 History

 Before the 2020 election

 The committee was announced on December 17, 2019, in a New York Times op-ed by George Conway, Steve Schmidt, John Weaver, and Rick Wilson.
 Other co-founders include Jennifer Horn, Ron Steslow, Reed Galen, and Mike Madrid.
-Conway is an attorney and the husband of Kellyanne Conway, at the time an advisor to Trump; Schmidt managed John McCain's 2008 presidential campaign; Weaver oversaw McCain's presidential campaign in 2000; and Wilson is a media consultant.
+Conway is an attorney and at that time was married to Kellyanne Conway, then an advisor to Trump; Schmidt managed John McCain's 2008 presidential campaign; Weaver oversaw McCain's presidential campaign in 2000; and Wilson is a media consultant.
 All four are outspoken critics of Trump; Schmidt left the Republican Party in 2018.
 Jennifer Rubin, in a Washington Post op-ed, described the four founders as "Some of the most prominent NeverTrump Republicans".
 Horn is a Republican operative and former chair of the New Hampshire Republican Party, Steslow is a marketing strategist and political consultant, Galen is an independent political consultant, and Madrid is a former political director for the California Republican Party.
 Galen serves as the Lincoln Project's treasurer.
 Sarah Lenti, a political consultant who had worked with Galen on the George W. Bush presidential campaign, was recruited as executive director.

 The committee is named for Abraham Lincoln, a Republican who fought to keep the country unified.
 On February 27, 1860, Lincoln delivered his Cooper Union speech in Manhattan during his campaign to be the first Republican president.
 Several members of the committee—Schmidt, Wilson, Horn, Galen, Madrid, and Steslow—spoke in the same venue on the 160th anniversary of that talk, from the lectern that Lincoln had used.
 The group was outspoken in their criticism of Trump and the current divide in the Republican Party, with Madrid saying that "two views cannot exist in one party" and Steslow saying he will "vote blue no matter who".
 Schmidt warned that a second term with Trump would be "unrestrained and validated".
 The Lincoln Project also campaigned against U.S. Senators up for reelection who had supported Trump.